 2) You get protection for a pre-determined period, allowing you to keep competitors at bay.

 3) You can license your patent for others to use it or you can sell it.
 This can provide an important source of revenue for your business

-A trademark (popularly known as brand name) in layman’s language is a visual symbol which may be a word signature, name, device, label, numerals or combination of colours used by one undertaking on goods or services or other articles of commerce to distinguish it from other similar goods or services originating from a different undertaking.
+A trademark (popularly known as brand name) in layman’s language is a visual symbol which may be a word signature, name, device, label, numerals, or combination of colors used by one undertaking on goods or services or other articles of commerce to distinguish it from other similar goods or services originating from a different undertaking.
 The legal requirements to register a trademark under the Act are:

 1)The selected mark should be capable of being represented graphically (that is in the paper form).

 2) It should be capable of distinguishing the goods or services of one undertaking from those of others.

 3) It should be used or proposed to be used the mark in relation to goods or services for the purpose of indicating or so as to indicate a connection in the course of trade between the goods or services and some person have the right to use the mark with or without the identity of that person.

 The Registered Proprietor of a trademark can create establish and protect the goodwill of his products or services, he can stop other traders from unlawfully using his trademark, sue for damages, and secure destruction of infringing goods and or labels.